2026 Paris Municipal Elections: What Are the Candidates’ Plans for Cleanliness, and Who Says What?

 In Paris, maintaining cleanliness is a duty carried out by the city authorities.
 This includes:

-• cleaning of public spaces,
+• Cleaning of public roads,

 These missions are managed by the Department of Cleanliness and Water, a municipal service equipped with dedicated teams, specialized equipment, and specific budgets.
 The Paris City Council and the mayor set the overarching priorities: service standards, investments in equipment (such as sweepers, trash bins, smart sensors…), team organization, and awareness campaigns.